Stalin recreates 2019 magic, wins TN Assembly polls in style | Politics

 The victory did not, however, land in Stalin's lap and he worked towards it by reaching out to people systematically by targeting the Centre and state governments on many issues.

 Be it the National Education Policy, the Citizenship Amendment Act, farm laws or raising voice to bring education back to the state list of the Constitution, he said the BJP- led Centre was 'anti-people.'
-The BJP government trampled on the rights of states and was against Tamil culture and imposed Hindi and Sanskrit and by being 'subservient' to such a regime, the AIADMK too was against people formed part of his narrative.
+Stalin's narrative was that the BJP government trampled on the rights of states and was against Tamil culture and imposed Hindi and Sanskrit and by being 'subservient' to such a regime, the AIADMK too was against people formed part of his narrative.

 At the same time, Stalin ensured that the AIADMK felt the heat on many issues including a slew of graft allegations against Chief Minister K Palaniswami, his Cabinet colleagues, the NEET issue and the anti-Sterlite protests vis-a-vis the Tuticorin police firing episode in 2018 and many more.